Chavalit Yongchaiyudh: Later life

 On 16 May 2022, Yongchaiyudh announced he was planning to form a new political party called Siam Civilized Party, although he will not be the leader of such a party.

 On 6 October 2025, Yongchaiyudh was reported to have been in declining health.
 He was revealed to be bedridden and unable to speak, having also undergone a tracheotomy.

+As of May 2026, He is residing in his home in Bangkok.